ConfederacyOfGaia/Gaia/players-guide.md

 ## Races

 Compared to other D&D worlds, Corrin contains a limited number of races.
-These include *dragonborn*, *elves*, *goliaths*, and *humans*.
-Dragonborn are not available as a player character race, due to their history within the Empire, but it is listed here for completeness.
+These include *elves*, *goliaths*, and *humans*.

 The following statistics and fluff supplements what is in the Players Handbook.
 If there are any contraditions, these rules take precedence.